rishabh7823/advanced-DCDC/README.md

   <img width="572" alt="r9" src="https://github.com/rishabh7823/advanced-DCDC/assets/164547532/b3aedb75-0d45-45f0-ae15-d59f73715c01">

+                                                                                                                                                                    -VSD-IAT

 The third problem is that the space between the metal should be particular about size.
 This problem is called via spacing

 <img width="552" alt="r10" src="https://github.com/rishabh7823/advanced-DCDC/assets/164547532/128d047e-4157-4936-8429-19524856ed03">

+                                                                                                                                                                   -VSD-IAT

 ## Routing using Tritan-Route
-* Types of routing
+### Types of routing

-  Routing = Fast Route
+*  Routing = Fast Route

-  Routing = Detailed Route
+*  Routing = Detailed Route

 <img width="529" alt="r11" src="https://github.com/rishabh7823/advanced-DCDC/assets/164547532/6f5ea2bb-f9f7-4b91-aff8-43c4852a3044">

+                                                                                                                                                                    -VSD-IAT

-* Steps to do and information, features
+### Steps to do and information, features

-  Performs inital detailed route
+*  Performs inital detailed route

-  Honors the preprocessed route guides, attempts as much as possible to route within route guide
+*  Honors the preprocessed route guides, attempts as much as possible to route within route guide

-  Assumes the route guides for each net satisfies the inter-guide connectivity
+*  Assumes the route guides for each net satisfies the inter-guide connectivity

-  Works on preprocessed MILP-based panel routing scheme with intra-layer parallel and inter-layer sequential routing framework.
+*  Works on preprocessed MILP-based panel routing scheme with intra-layer parallel and inter-layer sequential routing framework.

-* Pre-processed route guides
+### Pre-processed route guides

   <img width="420" alt="r12" src="https://github.com/rishabh7823/advanced-DCDC/assets/164547532/848ebc3f-eb34-4151-8718-87f52ae7ade1">

+                                                                                                                                                                    -VSD-IAT

-Requirements of pre-processed guides :
+* Requirements of pre-processed guides :

-Should have unit width
+* Should have unit width

-Should be in the pre preferred direction
+* Should be in the pre preferred direction

-* Inter-guide connectivity
+### Inter-guide connectivity

-Two guides are connected if:
+* Two guides are connected if:

-They are on the same metal layer touching the edges
+* They are on the same metal layer touching the edges

-They are on the neighbouring metal layers with a non-zero vertically overlapped area.
+* They are on the neighbouring metal layers with a non-zero vertically overlapped area.

-Each unconnected terminal i.e. pin of a standard-cell instance should have its pin shape overlapped by a route guide
+* Each unconnected terminal i.e. pin of a standard-cell instance should have its pin shape overlapped by a route guide

-* Intro-layer parallel inter-layer sequential panel routing.
+### Intro-layer parallel inter-layer sequential panel routing.

 <img width="397" alt="r13" src="https://github.com/rishabh7823/advanced-DCDC/assets/164547532/c88d227b-a06c-4c57-832c-eacc816fe32d">

+                                                                                                                                                                    -VSD-IAT

 ## Tritan routing
-* Problem statement
+### Problem statement

-  Input : LEF, DEF, Preprocessed route guide
+*  Input : LEF, DEF, Preprocessed route guide

-  Output: Detailed routing solution with optimized wire length and via count
+*  Output: Detailed routing solution with optimized wire length and via count

-  Constraints: Route guide honoring, connectivity constraints and design routes.
+*  Constraints: Route guide honoring, connectivity constraints and design routes.

-* Handling connectivity
+### Handling connectivity

 <img width="365" alt="r14" src="https://github.com/rishabh7823/advanced-DCDC/assets/164547532/d9b0123c-50d8-4518-a824-b7d60374a71d">

+                                                                                                                                                                   -VSD-IAT

- Access Point (AP) : An ongrid point on the metal layer of the route guide and is used to connect to lower-layer segment, upper layer segments , pino or 10 points
+* Access Point (AP) : An ongrid point on the metal layer of the route guide and is used to connect to lower-layer segment, upper layer segments , pino or 10 points

-Access Point Cluster (APC) : A union of all APS derived from the same lower-layer segment, upper-layer guide, a pin or a 10 point.
+* Access Point Cluster (APC) : A union of all APS derived from the same lower-layer segment, upper-layer guide, a pin or a 10 point.

 ## Routing topology algorithm
-* Algorithm 1.0 Optimization of routing topology
+### Algorithm 1.0 Optimization of routing topology

-For all i = 1 to n-1 do
+* For all i = 1 to n-1 do

-  For all j = i+1 to n do
+* For all j = i+1 to n do

-    cost(i.j) <- ( APC.i , APC.j)
+* cost(i.j) <- ( APC.i , APC.j)

-end for
+* end for

-end for
+* end for

-T <- MST(APC.s, COST.s)
+* T <- MST(APC.s, COST.s)

-Return e(i.j) ∈ T
+* Return e(i.j) ∈ T